 | Premium | $3,500 - $5,000+ | Luxury villa, western dining, gym, full lifestyle |

-Canggu is the undisputed capital of Bali's digital nomad scene.
-Expect surf culture, countless coworking spaces, trendy cafes, and a young international crowd.
-It's also the most expensive and touristy area.
+Canggu is where Bali's digital nomad scene is centred.
+Surf culture, a cafe on every corner, coworking everywhere, a young international crowd.
+It's also the priciest and most touristy of these areas.

 - Basic studio/room: $400 - $600/month